Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Statement of Main Results

 \end{Theorem}

-Theorem \ref{th1} can be {proved} similarly to Theorem \ref{th2}{,} and therefore its proof is omitted. \begin{Remark} {The capacity regions of physically and stochastically degraded ACs are given in the same form as seen in Theorem 1.
-This is because the capacity region depends on the marginal distributions $P_{\Tilde{X}|X}$, $P_{Y|X}$, and $P_{Z|X}$, and for the model considered in this paper, these distributions coincide for both physically and stochastically degraded ACs.} \end{Remark} The following theorem is the optimal trade-off of the authentication system for less noisy ACs. \begin{Theorem} If AC $P_{YZ|X}$ has a structure such that $P_{Y|X}$ {is} less noisy than $P_{Z|X}$, i.e., $I(Y;{W}) \ge I(Z;{W})$ for every RV ${W}$ such that ${W}-X-(Y,Z)$, we have that
+The proof of Theorem \ref{th1} is similar to that of Theorem \ref{th2}; therefore, it is omitted. \begin{Remark} The capacity regions of physically and stochastically degraded ACs are given in the same form as in Theorem 1.
+This is because the capacity region depends on the marginal distributions $(P_{\Tilde{X}|X}, P_{Y|X}, P_{Z|X})$, and for the model considered in this paper, these distributions coincide for both physically and stochastically degraded ACs. \end{Remark}

+The following theorem states the capacity regions of the GS and CS models for less noisy ACs.